Components of jet engines: Compressors

 A model of a V2500 engine showing separately spinning compressors, variable angle stationary blades and two bleed valves (with orange air seals).

 The job of the compressor is to raise the pressure of ambient air as high as possible with the level of technology existing at the time (the higher the pressure the greater the proportion of energy in the fuel that is transferred to the air in the combustor, which means less wasted fuel).
 For the illustrated J79 engine it was 12 atmospheres (General Electric compressor knowledge in 1952).

 The air is squeezed by very fast moving blades in a close-fitting tube.
 The exit from the tube is smaller than the entry as the squeezed air (higher density/smaller volume) takes up less space.
 The high pressure is attained at high speed and the small exit area is only correct for the high-speed density (small volume).
 At low engine speeds the slower moving blades don't compress the air so much and the exit area is too small to pass the low-speed (bigger) volume.
-This affects the angle the blades meet the their approaching air (see following explanation).
+This affects the angle the blades meet their approaching air (see following explanation).

 The speed of the air moving through the compressor and the speed of the blades combine to give the blade angle of attack (explained using velocity triangles) and if too much, similar to an aircraft wing, the compressor air flow stalls.
 This condition happens at low compressor speeds and stops the compressor getting to its high-speed/works-well condition.
 Three additions to a compressor enable it to run without blade stall at low speeds (see following).

 The J79 illustration shows the use of variable angle blades in the first half of the compressor.
 The J57 illustration shows a (combined 12 atmosphere) compressor split into two separately-spinning compressors, both of which work well because, individually, they only compress their own bit of airflow 3 or 4 times (3x4=12).
 The Avon illustration shows where air escapes at low engine speeds (three bleed valves).